derfelix42/Taskmanager/documentation/getting-started.md

 ```

 You might need to change the `$_SERVER['DOCUMENT_ROOT']` in `cron.php` and the above command to fit your specific Server Locations.

+## Certificates
+By default TLS keys will be generated on startup by traefik.

+But you can also add your own `.key` and `.cert` file in `./certs` you got from lets encrypt or as from cloudflare as origin server certificate.

+You can name them `certificate.key` and `certificate.cert`.